 By treating the chewing muscles, you can reduce the strength of your clenching.
 Often, for people who grind their teeth, this is treated by injecting the masseter muscles but, for people who clench, it may be necessary to also treat the muscles in the temple and neck to achieve the best results.

-Yes, in people with enlarged masseter muscles Botox can be used to prevent these muscles from activating as strongly, causing them to temporarily shrink and slim the lower part of the face.
-Sometimes Botox can also be used to shrink the parotid gland which is a salivary gland in a similar area to the masseter muscle.
+Yes, in people with enlarged masseter muscles wrinkle relaxation can be used to prevent these muscles from activating as strongly, causing them to temporarily shrink and slim the lower part of the face.
+Sometimes wrinkle relaxation can also be used to shrink the parotid gland which is a salivary gland in a similar area to the masseter muscle.

 Due to the changes in the bone of the skull with age, sometimes it’s not possible to treat the horizontal lines above the outside parts of the eyebrows without dropping the brow.
 We do have other methods which can be used here however; for instance, dermal filler can be used to reduce these issues.
 It’s important to remember too that the point of this treatment is not to remove movement, its simply to cleverly reduce it in some areas to give a refreshed look – and unfortunately, even if desired, it’s not possible to completely eliminate every line, wrinkle and fold.
 We just want to make sure we give our bodies a helping hand and grow older as gracefully and naturally as possible.